jcalpickard/jcalpickard.github.io/index.md

 - participated in a collaborative prototyping residency on human-AI intimacies
 - conducted fieldwork on the [cultural politics of infrastructure in Gujarat](phd.md)

-Endlessly curious about how people make sense of the world, these experiences cultivated an appreciation for creative, cross-disciplinary inquiry.
+These experiences (and others) have instilled a deep appreciation for creative, cross-disciplinary inquiry.
 Today, I am at my happiest working with others to decipher complex or uncertain situations.

-Key interests include:
+Key research interests include:

 - appropriate technology
 - communities of practice